-However, people on Reddit who’ve used Monster to look for jobs report a high level of scams, mostly from recruiters advocating fishy positions.
+However, people on Reddit who’ve used Monster to look for jobs report multiple scams, mostly from recruiters advocating fishy positions.
 In a comment thread from July 2019, users state that they were contacted about MLM schemes, insurance sales and positions vastly below their experience level.

-Choose a plan and click Start free trial.
+- Select a plan and hit Start free trial.

-Read and agree to the terms and conditions, then click Continue.
+- Read and agree to the terms and conditions, then select Continue.

-Enter your credit card and billing info and click Save.
+- Enter your credit card and billing info and choose Save.